How to Use WebDAV, SFTP and FTP with the iOS Files App

 • Can I access FTP, FTPS or SFTP from the Files app?

-Natively the iOS Files app does not support FTP, FTPS or SFTP connections.
-However with FileBrowser you can easily these and then open them within the Files app.
+Natively the iOS Files app does not support FTP, FTPS or SFTP server connections.
+However FileBrowser Professional has a FTP client that you can easily access these within the Files app.

 • Do I have to use the iOS Files app?